Three free apps that could cut your everyday costs

 four apps to make or save money

-Free on IOS, Google Play
+Libby: Free on iOS, Google Play

 The app connects with "virtually every library in Australia", says Malcolm O'Brien, regional manager of Overdrive Australia, the company behind Libby.